agrawalarpit14/GSoC/index.md

 #### Challenges

-There were times during the GSoC period where I faced various challenges but I was able to complete it with research, consistency but most importantly with guidance of my mentors, who were always there for me throughout the GSoC page for which I am really greatful.
-I learnt a lot from them, and it was an extremely great experience to work under their mentorship.
+There were times during the GSoC period where I faced various challenges but I was able to complete it with research, consistency but most importantly with the guidance of my mentors, who were always there for me throughout the GSoC page for which I am grateful.
+I learned a lot from them, and it was an extremely great experience to work under their mentorship.

 #### Thanking Note

 I extend my sincere gratitude to all readers for taking the time to read this report.
-I would also like to thank everyone who helped me in contributing to the project and honing my skills
+I would also like to thank everyone who helped me in contributing to the project and honing my skills.